Carlo Liviero

 Blessed Carlo Liviero was an Italian Roman Catholic bishop who led the Diocese of Città di Castello.
 He was beatified in 2007 and his cause for sainthood continues.
 He established the Little Servants of the Sacred Heart.

 Biography

 Carlo Liviero was born in 1866 and was ordained to the priesthood in 1888.
-He ministered in his hometown of Città di Castello before Pope Pius X appointed him as the Bishop of Città di Castello.
+He ministered in his hometown, then in Città di Castello before Pope Pius X appointed him as the Bishop of Città di Castello.
 Liviero was appointed after Giustino Sanchini, future bishop of Fano, declined this appointment in 1909.
 He received episcopal consecration on 6 March 1910 and his formal installation was on 27 June 1910.

 Liviero founded a school and libraries in his diocese and also established the La Voce del popolo magazine.
 After World War I he founded a hospice for war orphans and abandoned children.
 He also established the Little Servants of the Sacred Heart.

 He was involved in a car accident on 24 June 1932 in Fano and died two weeks after in hospital.
 He was buried in Città di Castello and his remains transferred to the main cathedral.